Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 $\mathbb{E}[(\tau_k(X_i)-\widehat{\tau_k}(X_i))^2]$

 Unfortunately, as mentioned before, this criterion is infeasible, since the true CATE $\tau_K(X_i)$ is not observable.
-The transformed outcome approach is a method to somehow overcome the described fundamental problem of causal inference by estimating the true CATE.
+The transformed outcome approach is a method to somehow overcome the described fundamental problem of Causal inference by estimating the true CATE.
 In the literature, we find multiple approaches to do so.
 Gutierrez (2017) presents three different methods.
 First,he mentions the two-model approach that trains two models, one for the treatment group and one for the control group.
 Second, he mentions the class transformation method that was first introduced by Jaskowski and Jaroszewicz (2012).
 Their approach works for binary outcome variables (i.e. $Y_i^{obs.}=\text{{0,1}}$) and a balanced dataset (i.e. $e(X_i)=\frac{1}{2}$).
 A general formulation for the class transformation, which is even applicable for numeric outcome variables and an unbalanced dataset is given by Athey and Imbens (2015b).
 The transformed outcome is defined as follows:

 $Y_i^*=W_i\cdot\frac{Y_i(1)}{e(X_i)}-(1-W_i)\cdot\frac{Y_i(0)}{1-e(X_i)}$